Musk, other tech chiefs back artificial intelligence startup with $1 billion

 Predicting that human-level artificial intelligence will eventually arrive, the backers argued that it was vital to have a research institution like OpenAI in place to seek “a good outcome for all over its own self-interest.”

-Musk has warned of the harm that may come from artificial intelligence, telling Massachusetts Institute of Technology students it was humanity’s “biggest existential threat.”
+Musk has been critical of the possible harm from artificial intelligence, telling Massachusetts Institute of Technology students that “If I had to guess at what our biggest existential threat is, it’s probably that,” according to a report in the Guardian.

-He will be co-chair of the non-profit with venture capitalist Sam Altman, who has backed Reddit.
+He will be co-chair of the non-profit with technology venture capitalist Sam Altman, who has backed Reddit.

-As artificial intelligence races ahead, non-profits have a special part to play by focusing the technology on society’s most pressing problems, said Oren Etzioni, CEO of the Allen Institute for Artificial Intelligence, a non-profit established in 2014 by Microsoft Corp co-founder Paul Allen.

-“AI is too important a technology to be dedicated to things like ad targeting or ordering things in a news feed,” Etzioni said.

 OpenAI’s list of donors include PayPal Holding Inc co-founder Peter Thiel, LinkedIn Corp co-founder Reid Hoffman and Musk himself.